riordan/Logseq/pages/Data Platform.md

 - # Capabilities:
 	- ## Essential (MVP)
 	- ## Nice To Have
-		- Event Instrumentation Validation - Tools like [Trackingplan](https://www.trackingplan.com/)
+		- Event Instrumentation Validation
-	-
+			- Tools like [Trackingplan](https://www.trackingplan.com/) now used to ensure that your analytics pixels, utm codes, -